amhndu/hugo-website/content/blog/expr.md

 # BinaryOperation(operator=<mul>, left=Variable(index=0), right=BinaryOperation(operator=<sub>, left=Variable(index=0), right=Constant(constant=1)))
 ```

-We are halfway there!

-### Interpretation
+## Interpretation

-Now that have our AST, it's time to do something useful with it.
-If we were to evaluate the tree, we start with the leaf, then go up, calculating the value for each subtree, until we have the value of the whole tree.
+Now that have our AST, it's time we do something useful with it.
+To evaluate the tree, we start with the leaf, then work our way up, calculating the value for each subtree, until we have the value of the whole tree.
 ![expr-interpret.png](expr-interpret.png)

 This looks like a depth-first traversal.
+However, to implement this, we need to calcualte the value of a depending on what *type* of node it is.
+A natural solution is to simply add a method `value(self) -> float` to our `Node` and have each node implement it differently, this is [dynamic dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch) and could work well for us basic use-case.

-However, unlike regular depth first search, the value of the different nodes are calculated differently.
-The simplest way to support is to simply add a method like `value(self) -> float` to our nodes and use Python's inheritance based polymorphism.
-What if you want to add a new type of traversal that calculates a different value?
+What if you want to add a new type of traversal that computes a different value?
 What if we want to add a tree printer?
-We would have to go back and extend the interface with an extra method, then add it to each node.
+We would keep using basic polymorphism and and extend the `Node` interface with an extra method for each type of traversal.
 If the different types of traversals are somewhat limited, this is a reasonable solution.
-However, it splits the logic into several places.
-So if were to implement a differentiator, we have to touch a bunch of different classes.
+However, doing so splits the logic of a traversal into several places.
+So if were to implement a differentiator, we have to touch the base node interface, then each concrete nodes.

-Wouldn't it be better if we can group this logic based on the different type of traversal, rather than the type of node?
-This is the principle of high [cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) and low [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)).
+If we go with the above appraoch, a single node would be a collection of different methods that have nothing to with each other and have low *coupling*.
+Wouldn't it be better if we can group this logic based on the different types of traversal, rather than the type of node?
+See also: the principle of *high [cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)) and low [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming))*.

+What we want is a way to dispatch based on not just the type of node, but also the kind of traversal.
+This is called [multiple dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch) and some languages directly support it.
+Python and most non-functional languages don't.

 [Visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) to the resuce!
-This allows us to build different visitors, and each visitor contains all logic for a given type of traversal, without spilling responsibilities.
-The visitor interface has a separate method to *visit* each node.
+The idea is to build different visitors, and each visitor will contain all logic for a given type of traversal, without spilling *responsibilities*.
+The visitor interface has a separate method to visit each node.

 ```py
 # expr/visitor.py